i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - Adds NewGameCommand and ContinueCommand (RelayCommand).
 - Adds event TitleSelectionMade, invoked on command execution.
 - TODO for fade transition and intro dialogue.

+---

+## MainViewModel Title Screen Integration

+- On startup, sets CurrentViewModel = new TitleViewModel().
+- Subscribes to TitleSelectionMade event:
+  - If "New": creates new Player and MapViewModel, logs "A new adventure begins!"
+  - If "Continue": loads Player from save or creates new, logs "Welcome back!"
+- Sets CurrentViewModel to MapViewModel after selection.
+- Keeps GlobalLog persistent.
+- TODO for intro cutscene on new game start.